rupaut98/arxiv_visualizer/README.md

    rails db:migrate
    ```

-Note: If you have a different MySQL setup (different username, password, or socket path), modify the `database.yml` file accordingly.
+Note: If you have a different MySQL setup (different username, password, socket path, or need to use host/port instead of socket), modify the `database.yml` file accordingly.
+Remember to use either the socket method **OR** the host/port method, not both simultaneously.

----
+--

 ## Configuration